Set up automated workflows with Autoflow

 2

-When you complete a trigger activity in OnePageCRM, your Autoflow will start running and a pop-up notification will appear asking you to confirm the updates about to take place.
+When you complete a trigger activity in OnePageCRM, your Autoflow will start, and a pop-up will appear showing the updates about to take place.

 The Autoflow pop up is displayed after it has been triggered.
 The Edit function at the top, the toggle for the operations and the Confirm button at the bottom are highlighted with an orange box.